greyluo/PawPrints/README.md

 Before you begin, ensure you have met the following requirements:

 You have a recent version of Node.js and npm installed.
-You also need to have MySQL server installed.
+You also need to have MySQL server installed (You may want to set up tables for users, pets, and medical_records and change to configuration in server.js  to run it)

 ## Installation